XPM nonlinearities:Are all involved photons real?: XPM Nonlinearity for the case of system3

 where $b_1 b_1^*$=1 and

 Solving the equations ,at two photon detuning zero, for $ b_2^*\Delta b_4$,one of the solutions we get is :

 For $b_4^* \Delta b_2$, one of the solutions we get is:

-All solutions including the ones seen in $\Omega_{w23}$ field are similar to the extent that they show a ninth order nonlinearity and type3 multiphoton processes.We see from the simulation\cite{andal} done for system3 that an identical solution is not found in the $\Omega_{w23}$ field.Hence it is confirmed that the system3 shows multiphoton processes of type3 rather than type1.
+All solutions including the ones seen in $\Omega_{w23}$ field are similar to the extent that they show a ninth order nonlinearity .
 We note the occurance of two $\Omega_{24}$'s or $\Omega_{24}^*$'s in the expression without its conjugate counterparts which would look like two consecutive photons getting absorbed(emitted) from the field.
 But it is accompanied with an emission(absorption) in the weak field,so it is not absorbing the second photon and going to a higher virtual level.

 Since the nonlinearity absorbs photons from four different fields it is particularly sensitive to cross field correlations.Though the nonlinearities in system2 absorb photons from only three fields, they have the qualitative difference that they in no cases, at the same time require the absorption of more than one photon from a single field.
-These ninth order susceptibilities are shown by the simulation to be either largely asymmetric or completely asymmetric at selected detunings.So they can be used to test our conjecture of type2 and type3 processes against an alternative conjecture of virtual photons.
+These ninth order susceptibilities are shown by the analytic calculation to be completely asymmetric and belong to type2 because of reasons given earlier.Also,we remind the reader,we are making calculations for zero velocity atoms.